WizardComputer/stimulus-multiselect/README.md

 ]
 ```

-Note: each object has to contain `value` and `text`.
+**Note**: each object has to contain `value` and `text`.
 The server will receive a `q` query param that represents the search term.
 Another query param sent while searching is the `preselects` param that contains a set of already selected values in the multiselect (a string separated by a comma ",").

 ### Preload

-To preload items after rendering the page, you need some the following markup:
+Fetches the data from the server when the page renders by specifying endpoint url in `data-preload-preload-url` attribute.
+This is useful for small to medium size datasets that will not slow the page load.

+Example:
 ```html
 <div data-controller="multiselect" data-multiselect-preload-url-value="/cars" data-placeholder="Search for cars...">
   <select multiple="multiple" class="multiselect__hidden" data-multiselect-target="hidden" name="form[test_ids][]" id="form_test_ids"></select>